This Bodyweight HIIT Workout Requires Zero Equipment to Get Started

-- Sit with your feet lifted off the floor, knees bent into your chest, hands clasped behind your head.
+A. Sit with feet lifted off the floor, knees bent into chest, hands clasped behind head.

-- Lean back and extend both legs straight out, touching your back to the floor but keeping your head and shoulders off the ground.
+B. Lean back and extend both legs straight out, touching back to the floor but keeping head and shoulders off the ground.

-- Sit back up and return to your start position.
+C. Sit back up and return to start position.

-To make jumping in and out easier throughout this full-body HIIT workout move, keep your weight in your arms.
+To make jumping in and out easier throughout this full-body bodyweight HIIT exercise, keep your weight in your arms.
 If it’s too challenging to jump, you can quickly "run" your feet in and out instead.
 (Related: The Ultimate 30-Day Plank Challenge for Your Strongest Core Ever)

-- From a full plank position, bend your knees and jump your feet into your hands, landing in a crouch on the balls of your feet.
+A. From a full plank position, bend knees and jump feet into hands, landing in a crouch on the balls of feet.

-- Jump up and extend your legs back out to your plank position.
+B. Jump up and extend legs back out to plank position.

-Wrap up your workout with this full-body HIIT workout with this final stretch!
-(Then continue on with your own cooldown— it's important!)
+Wrap up your bodyweight HIIT workout with this final stretch.
+(Then continue on for a longer cool-down — it's important!)

-- Sit with one leg crossed in front of the other, lean forward, and reach your arms to the floor.
+A. Sit with one leg crossed in front of the other, lean forward, and reach arms to the floor.

 B. Hold the stretch for 30 seconds and then switch the leg that is crossed in front.